 If you accept our quote we will ask for an initial deposit to secure the components for your project.
 Once they arrive in our factory they are laid out on a bench and tacked together to form the pattern you have chosen.
 If you wish, you can then visit our factory to see your design ‘in the flesh’ before welding commences.

 Once your goods are received from the galvanizers they are examined again before being powder coated to BS EN ISO 13438 in the colour of your choice.
 Our powder coating supplier uses a process that coats the ironworks to an average thickness of 80 microns which exceeds the industry average of 60 microns.
 A final inspection is undertaken after this process before we contact you to make an appointment to fit your new products.
-Paul and Anthony will then carefully install your ironworks consulting with you to ensure you are completely satisfied with the end result.
+We will then carefully install your ironworks consulting with you to ensure you are completely satisfied with the end result.

 It is our company policy to ensure your property is left in a clean and tidy order before we leave at the end of every installation.